kotest/kotest-cookbook/README.md

 While this is clearly doable, it requires a lot of work, and the test may be

 * imprecise - we might not be able to guarantee exactly when the `cancel` call happens, so we cannot expect exactly how many tasks were processed
-* flaky - even though we do not match number of processed tasks exactly, sometimes the test may fail
+* flaky - even though we do not match number of processed tasks exactly, sometimes the test may fail.
   <br/>
   <br/>
 Using fakery, we can easily make our test both precise and non-flaky - it will always run with exactly the same outcome.